 11 “But when the king came in to look at the guests, he saw there a man who had no wedding garment.
 12 And he said to him, ‘Friend, how did you get in here without a wedding garment?’
 And he was speechless.
 13 Then the king said to the attendants, ‘Bind him hand and foot and cast him into the outer darkness.
 In that place there will be weeping and gnashing of teeth.’
 14 For many are called, but few are chosen.” – Matthew 22:1-14 ESV

-In this, the final of the three parables Jesus told on this occasion, He told the story of a king who prepared a wedding for his son.
-On the day of the wedding, the king sent his servants to escort all the invited guests to the festivities.
-But all those who had received the king’s gracious invitation refused to come.
-So, he sent additional servants, equipped with details concerning the feast king had prepared for them.
+In this, the final of the three parables Jesus shared on this occasion, He told the story of a king who prepared a wedding feast for his son.
+When the great day arrived, the king sent his servants to escort all the invited guests to the festivities.
+But, shockingly, all those who had received the king’s gracious invitation refused to come.
+So, he sent additional servants, equipped with details concerning the elegant and elaborate feast awaiting them.

 “Look!
 The feast I have prepared for you is ready.
 My oxen and fattened cattle have been slaughtered, and everything is ready.
 Come to the wedding banquet.” – Matthew 22:4 NLT

-They were told that the king had them in mind when he prepared the feast.
-He had spared no expense in planning a magnificent feast just for them.
+They were told that the king had prepared this feast with them in mind, and he had spared no expense.
+This was going to be an unforgettable, once-in-a-lifetime event that they would long remember.
 But each of those who had received the king’s personal invitation to this very special occasion chose to ignore his kind offer.
-Instead, they found other, seemingly more important things to do with their time.
-They showed no interest in the king, his son or the feast that had been prepared on their behalf.
+Instead, they gave lame excuses, stating they had other, seemingly more important things to do with their time.
+They showed no interest in the king, his son, or the feast that had been prepared on their behalf.

-Amazingly, some of the invited guests showed their disdain for the king by verbally and physically abusing his servants, and even putting them to death.
+But it gets worse.
+Jesus described some of the invited guests showing their disdain for the king by verbally and physically abusing his servants, and even putting them to death.
 Obviously, they had never heard the age-old maxim, “Don’t kill the messenger.”
 Their violent treatment of the innocent servants of the king revealed their attitude toward him as their sovereign.
 They showed him no respect and refused to extend to him the honor associated with his title.
-They displayed no fear of retribution on the part of the king.
+They displayed no fear that the king, the father of the groom, might seek retribution.
 Their actions revealed a total disregard for the king’s position and power.

 But they were in for a big surprise.
-Upon hearing of their murder of his servants, the king ordered his army to destroy these people and burn their town.
+Upon hearing of the murder of his servants, the king ordered his army to seek out and destroy these people, burning their town as recompense for their ungrateful and unrighteous actions.
 He accused them of being murderers and treated them accordingly.
 And the king made it clear that their actions had exposed their inherent unworthiness to be guests at the wedding feast of his son.

 “The wedding feast is ready, but those invited were not worthy.” – Matthew 22:8 ESV

 By now, Jesus’ intent behind this parable should be clear.
 He was telling His disciples about the coming kingdom of God.
-The king is the parable represents God the Father.
+The king in the parable represents God, the Father.
 The king’s son is Jesus.
-The wedding feast is the marriage supper of the lamb, a future event described in Revelation 19.
+The wedding feast is the Marriage Supper of the Lamb, a future event described in Revelation 19.

 and give him the glory,